MicrosoftDocs/win32/desktop-src/WMP/iwmpmediacollection--vb-and-c.md

 ---
 title: IWMPMediaCollection (VB and C\ ) interface
-description: Provides methods that can be used to organize a large collection of media items. ms.assetid: 'a9e3d466-7dcf-4f1b-ba6f-9d166a35f03d'
+description: Provides methods that can be used to organize a large collection of media items. ms.assetid: a9e3d466-7dcf-4f1b-ba6f-9d166a35f03d
+keywords:
-keywords: ["IWMPMediaCollection (VB and C ) interface Windows Media Player", "IWMPMediaCollection (VB and C ) interface Windows Media Player , described"]
+- IWMPMediaCollection (VB and C ) interface Windows Media Player
+- IWMPMediaCollection (VB and C ) interface Windows Media Player , described
 topic_type:
 - apiref
 api_name: